 2020 saw the arrival of Covid-19 in North America - and the ICF construction industry along with most of the planet ground to a halt - although people working from home across the US and Canada must have used this time to plan ahead as moving into the following year of:

 2021 ICF construction boomed bouyed by the increasing number of building codes that demand energy efficiency which led to a rise in the number of ICF constructions in the residential sector - for example, the new energy code in Canada demands continuous below-grade insulations in residential structures.
 The number of ICF construction starts at the beginning of 2021 was also swelled by a huge increase in the cost of lumber - that left home builders scrambling to find alternative construction methods and materials than the stick frame they have traditionally been building homes in North America with.

-2022 The ICF construction industry is poised for further growth in the year ahead - but lumber costs have stabilized, once again favoring stick frame construction - especially as the start of 2022 will see a rumored increase in the costs of ICF foam blocks in the near future.
-All the same, I predict that history will show us that 2021/22 will be the period that most influences the future for ICF construction...
+2022 The ICF construction industry was poised for further growth in 2022 - but lumber costs stabilized, once again favoring stick frame construction - especially as the start of 2022 saw an increase in the costs of ICF foam blocks.
+All the same, history shows us that 2021/22 was the period that most influenced the adoption of ICF construction...

 May 2022 saw the introduction of the Passive House Institute certified ThermaBuck PH Insulating Window Bucks for ICF & exterior insulation projects needing a high performance insulated window thermal buck that's adaptable on site.
 Plain lumber bucks have a tendency to warp after a concrete pour into ICF, so this insulated thermal buck system by Legalett is made of water resistant materials to help prevent this issue while providing an improved thermal resistance around window openings.